foorschtbar/LoRaProMini/README.md

 1. Flash config firmware (See [How to flash](#how-to-flash))
 1. Start voltage calibration from menu
 1. Start configuration builder [Configuration Builder](https://foorschtbar.github.io/LoRaProMini/configbuilder)
-1. Measure the voltage with a multimeter.
+1. Measure the voltage with a multimeter
 1. Insert multimeter voltage and the analog value in the Volts-per-bit (VPB) calculator to get VPB factor.
 1. If u have a adjustable power supply, try different voltages to find best factor.
 Warning: The maximum voltage is 6 Volt
 1. Fill out the other fields like activation methode, session keys and EUIs